The Best Time To Visit Cozumel: A Month By Month Guide

 Key events in May:

-Cedral Fair – This honors the anniversary of the first Catholic mass in Mexico, which was held in El Cedral.
-Celebrated for over 150 years, this is an annual festival that celebrates the island’s history and traditions.
-The week-long festival is attended by thousands of locals and visitors to enjoy parades, bullfights, music, food, and other cultural activities.
+Cedral Fair – This festival blends culture, faith, and fun.
+Celebrated for over 150 years, this annual festival honors the anniversary of the first Catholic mass in Mexico, which was held in El Cedral.
+The week-long festival consists of parades, bullfights, music, food, and other cultural activities.

 Rodeo de Lanchas Mexicanas Cozumel – annual game fishing tournament where competitors from around the world to fish for marlin, wahoo, dorado, tuna and more.